 It may come as no surprise that Canadian textile artist, Lorraine Roy, is a scientist.
 Having studied natural sciences and ornamental horticulture, her knowledge and ongoing studies of trees is her primary source of inspiration.
 Her style is natural, yet sometimes abstract but always demonstrates her understanding and love of nature.

-We caught up with Lorraine Roy to ask her about her upcoming shows, projects and development of style.
-She also provides some exceptional advice about developing an artist voice and how to become a successful artist.
+We first interviewed Lorraine Roy back in 2018 to delve into her creative process, and to find out more about her career to date.
+She also provided some exceptional advice about developing your own artistic voice and how to become a successful artist.

 To begin with, I’ve been portraying trees as my main subject, in all kinds of formats, for nearly 30 years.
 But more lately I’ve been working with circular designs.
 This phase began while I was creating a series inspired by tree/root communication, Woven Woods.